View Carrie Dillard's Obituary on GadsdenTimes.com and share memories

 |

-She is survived by her husband, Michael Dillard; her mother, Joyce Yarbrough; her 5 children, Blake Mathews (Crystal Mathews), Candice Cranford (B.J.
-Cranford), Aimee Dillard, Jeremy Bowen (Christina Bowen), Alex Bowen; her 3 stepchildren, Bryan Dillard, Jennifer Bridwell, Joel Dillard; and 5 grandchildren, Travis Bowen, Jeremy Bowen III, Sarah Morris, Hannah Morris and Evan Bridwell.
+She is survived by her husband, Michael Dillard; her mother, Joyce Yarbrough; her five children, Blake Mathews (Crystal Mathews), Candice Cranford (B.J.
+Cranford), Aimee Dillard, Jeremy Bowen (Christina Bowen), Alex Bowen; her three stepchildren, Bryan Dillard, Jennifer Bridwell, Joel Dillard; and five grandchildren, Travis Bowen, Jeremy Bowen III, Sarah Morris, Hannah Morris, and Evan Bridwell.

 She was preceded in death by her father, Argus Kelley; and grandparents, Roscoe and Jessie Bellew, and Sol and Carrie Bertie Kelley.